Eggnog Pound Cake

 Make the eggnog cake in any of these pans:

-Four (4)- 5¾ X 3¼”-inch mini loaf pans, a regular 9″ x 5″-inch loaf pan, a 12-mini muffin Bund™t pan, two 8″ x 4″ loaf pans, 1 12-cup Bundt™ pan or a 10″ x 5″ tube pan
+Four (4)- 5¾ X 3¼”-inch mini loaf pans, a regular 9″ x 5″-inch loaf pan, a 12-mini Bund™t pan, two 8″ x 4″ loaf pans, a 12-cup regular Bundt™ pan or a 10″ x 4″ tube pan

-Be sure to grease the pans first!
+Be sure to grease and flour the pans.

 Eggnog pound cake ingredients on counter